Spring Session Starts February 4th, 2021

 Erica J. Washburn, conductor

-This exciting new 14-week online festival is designed to provide a multifaceted experience for choristers, who will gain knowledge and experience in:
+This exciting new 14-week online festival chorus experience is designed to provide a multifaceted learning platform for choristers, who will gain knowledge and experience in:

 - improving their sense of individual responsibility within a larger ensemble